United Kingdom Hazardous Waste Disposal

 Quick Summary

-The Defense Logistics Agency (DLA) Disposition Services - EBS has issued a Combined Synopsis/Solicitation (RFP SP450026R0007) for Hazardous Waste Disposal Services in the United Kingdom.
-This Full and Open acquisition seeks a contractor to provide comprehensive removal, transportation, treatment, recycling, and disposal of various hazardous wastes at U.S. military installations across the UK.
-The contract is a Firm-Fixed-Price, Indefinite Delivery/Indefinite Quantity (IDIQ) with a 30-month base period and one 30-month option.
-Proposals are due by May 06, 2026, 5:00 PM EST.
+The Defense Logistics Agency (DLA) Disposition Services - EBS has issued a Combined Synopsis/Solicitation (RFP) SP450026R0007 for United Kingdom Hazardous Waste Disposal services.
+This opportunity seeks contractors to provide comprehensive removal, transportation, treatment, recycling, and disposal of various hazardous and non-hazardous wastes from U.S. military installations across the UK.
+Proposals are due Friday, May 29, 2026, at 5:00 PM EDT.

 Scope of Work

-The selected contractor will manage the removal, transportation, treatment, recycling, and disposal of Resource Conservation and Recovery Act (RCRA) hazardous wastes, non-RCRA wastes, State-Regulated wastes, Non-State Regulated wastes, Universal Wastes, Compressed Gases, Polychlorinated Biphenyls (PCBs), and Per- and Polyfluoroalkyl Substances (PFAS).
-Additional services include providing supplies, sampling and analytical services, equipment rental, overpacking/loose-packing, and industrial cleaning.
-Excluded wastes are infectious/biohazardous medical, controlled pharmaceutical, radioactive, and Materials Potentially Presenting an Explosive Hazard (MPPEH).
-All services must strictly adhere to Host Nation (HN) and European Union (EU) standards, including ADR and IMDG codes.
-Standard removal time is 10 business days.
+The contractor will manage the disposal of Resource Conservation and Recovery Act (RCRA) hazardous wastes, non-RCRA wastes, State-Regulated wastes, Universal Wastes, Compressed Gases, Polychlorinated Biphenyls (PCBs), and Per- and Polyfluoroalkyl Substances (PFAS).
+Services include pre-removal, removal, and post-removal phases, along with special services like equipment rental, sampling, industrial cleaning, and lab analysis.
+Excluded wastes include infectious, biohazardous medical, controlled pharmaceutical, radioactive, and Materials Potentially Presenting an Explosive Hazard (MPPEH).
+All services must strictly comply with Host Nation (UK) and European Union (EU) laws and regulations.